 Mercedes-Benz S-Class Review

-The 2013 Mercedes-Benz S-Class ranks 1 out of 8 Super Luxury Cars.
-This ranking is based on our analysis of 105 published reviews and test drives of the Mercedes-Benz S-Class, and our analysis of reliability and safety data.
+The 2013 Mercedes-Benz S-Class ranks 2 out of 10 Super Luxury Cars.
+This ranking is based on our analysis of published reviews and test drives of the Mercedes-Benz S-Class, as well as reliability and safety data.

 Balanced performance and an exceptionally-luxurious interior make the 2013 Mercedes-Benz S-Class a serious competitor among super luxury cars.